policratus/pupyl/README.md

 A glimpse of the web interface, visualizing the results shown above:

 ![web](https://pupyl.readthedocs.io/en/latest/_images/pupylresults.gif)

-_Disclaimer: the example above creates `pupyl` assets on your temporary directory.
-To define a non-volatile database, you should define `data_dir` parameter._

 Alternatively, you can interact with `pupyl` via command line.
 The same example above in CLI
 terms: